 Security researchers from Lookout Threat Labs have named the new malware AbstractEmu.
 The team of researchers encountered it bundled together with 19 different utility applications distributed through Google Play and other third-party application stores like Amazon Appstore, Aptoide, the Samsung Galaxy Store and APKPure.

 Applications bundling AbstractEmu included dedicated password managers and tools like app launchers and data savers.
-All of these options provide the functionality to evade raising user suspicions.
+All these options provide the functionality to evade raising user suspicions.

 The malicious applications were successfully removed from Google Play Store’s available products after the researchers at Lookout reported their findings.
 However, it is likely that many other app stores are still distributing the bundles.